 With Huawei's diversified product portfolio, which began as manufacturing phone switches and now comprises end-to-end solutions in telecom and enterprise networks, devices, and cloud computing, the company vaulted to the top of the industry.
-The company's consumer business accounted for 48% of its total revenues (See Figure 1.16 for Huawei's revenues by business); 51.6% of revenues came from China and 28.4% from EMEA, while other Asia Pacific and the Americas accounted for 1.4% and 6.6%, respectively (see Figure 1.16).
+The company's consumer business accounted for 48% of its total revenues; 51.6% of revenues came from China and 28.4% from Europe, the Middle East and Africa (EMEA), while other Asia Pacific and the Americas accounted for 1.4% and 6.6%, respectively.
 Meanwhile, Huawei shipped a total of 206 million smartphones in 2018, an increase of 25% compared to the previous year.